Needham Reiterates Snowflake Inc - (SNOW) Buy Recommendation

 Altimeter Capital Management holds 15,369K shares representing 4.72% ownership of the company.
 No change in the last quarter.

 Sc Us holds 13,063K shares representing 4.01% ownership of the company.
 In it's prior filing, the firm reported owning 13,634K shares, representing a decrease of 4.37%.
-The firm decreased its portfolio allocation in SNOW by 66.27% over the last quarter.
+The firm increased its portfolio allocation in SNOW by 122.79% over the last quarter.

 Capital Research Global Investors holds 10,239K shares representing 3.14% ownership of the company.
 In it's prior filing, the firm reported owning 12,559K shares, representing a decrease of 22.66%.
 The firm decreased its portfolio allocation in SNOW by 12.69% over the last quarter.